By Noreen Doll.

 An adorable little angel.
 Great craft idea for kids.

 HI!
-Thanks for linking up to Tasteful Tuesdays!
-I’m featuring THIS on a round-up post up on the blog today!
-I would be SO pleased if you would put my featured button on this post ;o) Happy Weekend!!!
+Thanks for sharing this – I’m featuring it on a round-up post up on the blog today! ;o) Happy Weekend!!!

 I thought it was made from a peg at first.
 Very good indeed

-Hi Noreen, Your little shamrock angel was one of the most viewed links at my party last week and is featured this week at A New Creation!
+Hi Noreen, Your little shamrock angel was one of the most viewed, I featured this week at A New Creation!
 Thanks again for sharing; she is too cute!

 What a cute and fun craft project!
 Thank you so much for sharing with Saturday Spotlight.
 Have a great week and come back soon!